 Queen Elizabeth’s son, Prince Edward, Earl of Wessex

-Viscount (Vicountess is feminine), theoretically the ruler of a viscounty (Above a Baron, below an Earl and addressed as “My Lord”.)
+Viscount (Viscountess is feminine), theoretically the ruler of a viscounty (Above a Baron, below an Earl and addressed as “My Lord”.)

 There are of course numerous other titles.

-Baronet is an hereditary title (meaning you are born into it) ranking below Baron but above Knight; this title is granted only in the British Isles.
+Baronet is a hereditary title (meaning you are born into it) ranking below Baron but above Knight; this title is granted only in the British Isles.

-Gentleman is the basic rank of gentry, historically and primarily associated with land or manoral lords; within British Commonwealth nations it is also roughly equivalent to some lower nobility of some continental European nations.
+Gentleman is the basic rank of gentry, historically and primarily associated with land or manorial lords; within British Commonwealth nations, it is also roughly equivalent to some lower nobility of some continental European nations.

-While “that which we call a rose by any other name would smell as sweet” I myself am thinking I am so glad that my name is not:
+I myself consider “that which we call a rose by any other name would smell as sweet” and am so glad that my name is not: